Willard Stone: Art career

 After 1961, Stone was able to devote himself entirely to art, and he opened a permanent studio in Locust Grove, Oklahoma, from which he continued to work until his death in 1985.
 Stone was inducted into the Oklahoma Hall of Fame in 1970 and received honorary degrees from Bacone College and Oklahoma Christian College.

 Stone, Crumbo, and Blue Eagle became the Oklahoman artists most closely identified with Gilcrease.
 Gilcrease ultimately acquired more than 50 of Stone's works.
 In addition to the large collection at Gilcrease, Stone's art is collected in many other museums, including the Five Civilized Tribes Museum in Muskogee, the Cherokee Heritage Center in Park Hill, the Smithsonian, the Fred Jones Jr. Museum of Art at the University of Oklahoma, the Great Plains Art Museum at the University of Nebraska–Lincoln, and the Museum of Western Art (formerly the Cowboy Artists of America Museum) in Kerrville, Texas.

-Stone identified as being of Cherokee descent but was not an enrolled member of any Cherokee tribes, making his claims of Native American identity a source of controversy.
+Stone identified as being of Cherokee descent but was not an enrolled citizen of any Cherokee tribes, making his claims of Native American identity a source of controversy.
 The Cherokee Nation, during Chief Wilma Mankiller's administration, designated Stone as a tribal artisan in 1991, which allowed him to present his artwork as being American Indian-made under the 1990 Indian Arts and Crafts Act.

 Stone's sculpture Exodus, in the collection of the Cherokee Heritage Center, is especially well known and was used extensively in Cherokee publications.
 Stone's "Lady of Spring" was included in the 1997-98 White House art exhibition "Twentieth Century American Sculpture at The White House: Honoring Native America."
 The guide to the White House exhibition calls Stone "the unsung hero of Native American sculpture", and describes "Lady of Spring" (an elongated female nude) as "classic Art Deco," comparing it to the nudes of Alberto Vargas and "Spring Awakening" by Ferdinand Preiss.

 In 2009, the Gilcrease Museum held its first major exhibition in 20 years devoted to Stone's work, entitled "Storyteller in Wood."